FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 Bitter, slightly sweet, slight acrid taste, slight harshness, chocolaty

 1:16 pour over using pulse pour method, but I either ground too fine or brewed too hot.
 Has distinct notes of over extraction.

+### Tasting Notes on 3-6-2021:
+Mild sweetness, dried fruit like acidity, chocolate notes, slight roasty taste, very tasty

+1:16 pour over using pulse pour, I ground 1 number finer on my JX manual (37.5 microns coarser).
+I believe the grind is dialed in, but I am still brewing too hot giving the coffee a roasty finish that I don't think should be there.
+The bitterness is gone though and it still tasty despite not being perfect.